What Are the Benefits of Spinal Decompression?

 Spinal decompression offers long-term results after a series of treatment sessions.
 After treatment is complete, many patients report relief from their discomfort.
 Discs are rehydrated through a vacuum phenomenon, and can retract to their normal position.
 It is possible to get long-term outcomes with this therapy method after a series of treatments.

 Many of the pain concerns we confront are consequences of bad posture, which disrupts the spine’s natural alignment.
 Since nerve interference is reduced through spinal decompression when combined with chiropractic care, many patients significantly improve overall posture.

 What’s the very best reason to have spinal decompression?
 It works!
 If you are nearing the point where you might require surgery due to a deteriorated disc, research suggests that spinal decompression can help avoid surgery by 75-85 percent.
 The success rate for individuals with a herniation is substantially more significant, with as much as 95 percent.
 If you thought that surgery was your only option, you can think again, thanks to the decompression services offered by Intouch Chiropractic.

 Bulging or Herniated Discs

 Spinal decompression treatment may help rectify a bulging disc that has strayed beyond its natural space or has slipped out of position.
-Bulging discs are often the cause of chronic lower back pain and persistent neck discomfort.
+Did you know, bulging discs are often the cause of chronic lower back pain and persistent neck discomfort?

 Spinal decompression treatment may also aid in the healing of herniated discs or those with annular fissures.
-When a herniated disc spills its soft inner gel onto adjacent nerves, it can produce excruciating, searing pain sensations that travel from your neck down your shoulders or from your lower back into your hips and legs (sciatica).
+When a herniated disc spills its soft inner gel onto adjacent nerves, it can produce excruciating, searing pain sensations.
+This pain travel from your neck down your shoulders or from your lower back into your hips and legs (sciatica).

 Degenerative Disc Disease